gbv/paia/paia.md

 string
   : A Unicode string.
 Strings MAY be empty. nonnegative integer
-  : An integer number larger than zero. boolean
+  : An integer number larger than or equal to zero. boolean
-  : Either true or false (omitted boolean values are *not* false but unknown!). date
+  : Either true or false.
+Note that omitted boolean values are *not* false by
+    default but unknown!
+date
   : A date value in `YYYY-MM-DD` format. money